Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 ## PWM pin class

 The PWM class is a simple instrument to quickly set up PWM output pins Arduino-style.
 Each class object represents a single PWM output.
-If constant PWM outputs are exactly what's needed, this class is the best solution; for other cases a more complex TimerX class has it's own set of PWM functions.
+If constant PWM outputs are exactly what's needed, this class is the best solution; for other cases, a more complex TimerX class has its own set of PWM functions.

 Constructor:
 * **tim1_pwm (uint8_t ch_num)**